TechLadies/pre-bootcamp-workshop5-2020/exercise_3/README.md

 > - After copying `.env` file, open it up and update the `DB_USER` and > `DB_PASSWORD` to what you have set for your Postgres root user in Windows.

-#### #1 Connect dogRouter to your database
+#### #1 Working with the database

 Start `Postico`.

-In the `techladies` database, verifiy that you have two tables - `dogs` and `users`.
+In the `techladies` database, verify that you have two tables - `dogs` and `users`.
 These have been created by the `npm run db:migrate` and `npm run db:seed` commands that we ran initially.
+If you don't see the tables, try refreshing your view.

-We'll now use our `dogs` table to get the data for our dog-based routes.
+Instead of the static array for our dogs data, we'll now use the data stored in our `dogs` table for our routes.

-Modify the routes in `src/routes/dogs.js` to use the database, as shown below,
+Modify the routes in `src/routes/dogs.js`, as shown below,

 ```node
 const express = require('express')